 Sets the Program Counter directly to the selected statement or instruction without executing any code.
 This menu command is only available when you are using the debugger.
-For more information, see the C-SPY® Debugging Guide for 8051.
+For more information, see the C-SPY® Debugging Guide for V850.

-Quick Watch
+Add to Quick Watch: symbol

-Opens the Quick Watch window, see the C-SPY® Debugging Guide for 8051.
+Opens the Quick Watch window and adds the symbol, see the C-SPY® Debugging Guide for V850.
 This menu command is only available when you are using the debugger.

-Add to Watch
+Add to Watch: symbol

-Adds the selected symbol to the Watch window.
+Opens the symbol to the Watch window and adds the symbol.
 This menu command is only available when you are using the debugger.

-Live Watch
+Add to Live Watch: symbol

-Opens the Live Watch window, see the C-SPY® Debugging Guide for 8051.
+Opens the Live Watch window and adds the symbol, see the C-SPY® Debugging Guide for V850.
 This menu command is only available when you are using the debugger.